deweb-io/premium/README.md

 npm run dev         # Run the Web server in debug mode (auto reload and swagger enabled)
 ```

-Once you run a server, you can access `/site/dev.html` which loads the `/site/premium.js.template` package as if it's a Single SPA component.
-If you have access to the `CreatorApp` repository you can run the `premium` branch and paste product links into posts and view them.
+Once you run a server, you can access `/site/dev.html?slug=<product slug>&authToken=<valid Firebase auth token>` which loads the Premium UI as a Single SPA component.
+To assist development, you may want to set your `JWT_POLICY` environment variable to `'fake'`.
+This will result in accepting any string as a valid and signed JWT.
+The username associated (the user's unique blockchain ID) will be the JWT string itself (so the link above turns into `/site/dev.html?slug=<product slug>&authToken=<user>`).

-Note that the Premium UI uses the [bbs-common library](https://github.com/deweb-io/bbs-common/), available on npm.
-If no local copy is found, it will fetch the latest version from [jsdelivr](https://cdn.jsdelivr.net/npm/@dewebio/bbs-common@latest/index.min.js).
-For convenience, you can keep a local copy on `site/bbs-common.js` which will be used instead.
+Also note that while we usually use `fastify-cli` to launch the server, there is also a minimal script to launches it at `/src/launch.cjs`.
+It can come in handy when you are trying to isolate problems and for conveniently running a debugger from your IDE.

 ## Deploy to GCP